Skip to main content

 api docs

 Update the search params.
-It calls the given function immediately giving the internal params object as the first parameter.
+It calls the given function immediately giving the search params object as the first parameter.
 The object can mutated or a new one can be returned.
-A new search will be issued immediately.
+A new search request is sent when the updated params differ from the previously used params.

 Example